KyGost/Kopple/documentation/feed.md

 Format:
  - post (0|>) object
-	 - id (1) ?
+	 - identity (1) ?
 	 - content (1) string:markdown

 ## ID
-How to compose the id
+How to compose the post identity?

+### Abitrary autoincrement perhaps?
+If autoincrement, identity must never be changed.
+I suppose this is the case anyway.
+What to do if user
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NDI4MzUwNiwxNjk5NTEwMjU4XX0=
+eyJoaXN0b3J5IjpbMjA2NTc0MDYxLDE2OTk1MTAyNThdfQ==
 -->